sripplin/website/_posts/2023-02-02-sm-is-capex.md

 *Note: I’m using S&M and CAC a bit interchangeably throughout, but to be clear, not all sales & marketing costs should be considered CAC and capitalized[^4] - just those expenditures that can be reasonably attributed to new customer acquisition.*

-## What Does This Look Like & Implications
+## What Does This Look Like and Implications

 Sounds like an investment banking interview question (”walk me through how $10 of depreciation flows through the financial statements…”).